-Nigeria is currently implementing a Single Stream Funding Grant of the Global Fund to Fight AIDS, Tuberculosis and Malaria, for which the National Agency for the Control of AIDS (NACA) is a Principal Recipient, along with four other organisations.
+Nigeria implemented a Single Stream Funding Grant of the Global Fund to Fight AIDS, Tuberculosis and Malaria, for which the National Agency for the Control of AIDS (NACA) was a Principal Recipient, along with four other organisations.

-NACA, in collaboration with the four other Principal Recipients, requires an evaluation which reviews the existing performance and outcome and impact indicators of Global Fund HIV programmes in Nigeria.
-Itad is undertaking this evaluation which aims to assess the intended and unintended changes brought about by Global Fund supported projects, and help model what actually happened as a result of the interventions, and what might have happened in the absence of the interventions.
+NACA, in collaboration with the four other Principal Recipients, required an evaluation which reviewed the existing performance and outcome and impact indicators of Global Fund HIV programmes in Nigeria.
+Itad undertook this evaluation which aimed to assess the intended and unintended changes brought about by Global Fund-supported projects, and help model what actually happened as a result of the interventions, and what might have happened in the absence of the interventions.